 However, if you are a wild reader who happens to have read Dante Alighieri’s first of three Divine Comedy, “Inferno,” the Chinese folklore version should give similar ideas to some extent.

 But perhaps the worst scare that can be found in this religious “amusement park” is in its gruesome depiction of the torment and sufferings of people in and out of hell.
-This is possibly made worst with the inclusion of out-of-this-world creatures that will surely put chills to anyone’s spine.
+This is possibly made worse with the inclusion of out-of-this-world creatures that will surely put chills on anyone’s spine.

 Again, this might or might not be appropriate for children, so proper discretion is important.

-Yet, on the other hand, not everything is meant to be scary in Haw Par Villa.
+Yet, on the other hand, not everything is meant to be scary here.
 There are also sections in the place that are simply meant to please and give its audiences something to look at or be in.
 Take, for example, the area’s portrayal of popular Chinese legends “Journey to the West” and “Madame White Snake.”

 Overall, there is not particularly outstanding about Haw Par Villa in terms of design.
 But if you are looking for a place that can make you marvel with your every second, then this place might be for you.